The life and sport of Abraham Cann -

 1826 Renowned fight against Polkinhorn

-1827 Abe’s father dies
+1827 Abe’s father died

 1827 Abe’s busiest year, fighting in Devon and London.

-1829 Abe’s son George dies
+1829 Abe’s son George died

 July 29th 1841 Last fight against Ellicombe, Exeter

-1860 receiving parish relief
+1860 Abe was in receipt of parish relief

 Wrestling was a most popular sport in the 18th and 19th centuries, practised both in town and country.
 It was a common feature of country fairs, and in many towns and cities there were one or two pubs that regularly held competitions like the Salutation at Topsham or the White Hart at Okehampton.
 In Exeter, two popular venues were the Moreton Inn in St. Thomas and the Duke of York in St. Sidwell's district, both outside the city boundaries.
 Matches achieved great publicity in the press, and Abe Cann's Needle Match was said to have attracted 10,000 spectators and taken £700 at the gate, at Tamar Green, Devonport.